fred-lev/example-voting-app/README.md

 The voting app will be running at [http://localhost:4000](http://localhost:4000), and the results will be available at [http://localhost](http://localhost).

-The end to end testing script will bring down the environement if the test cases are successfull by calling `docker-compose down` as defined in the script:
+The end to end testing script will bring down the environment if the test cases are successfully by calling `docker-compose down` as defined in the script:

 https://github.com/fred-lev/example-voting-app/blob/799c6e6c4793e80e4c31972da299a2bb5ddceac0/e2e.sh#L1-L16